 The VPN speed is relevant as it influences all your Internet activities while using the devices connected to the VPN.

-All your Internet traffic is redirected through a VPN server.
+All your Internet traffic is redirected through a VPN server (unless you are using a VPN split tunneling solution).
 Thus, every page you load, every download you initiate, every streaming you watch passes that third-party server.
 And, most of the time, it slows it down.

 For streaming, the speed is particularly important as you may need a certain level of performance to watch your favorite shows in good conditions.

 Thus, it depends on how much the VPN slows down your Internet connection.
 You should know how fast your VPN connection is in order to know what to expect.

 What do I need to test for VPN speed?

 Several metrics need to be considered when testing VPN speeds:

 Latency is also known as lag and a lower latency means better speed.
 This is the time taken for a device to send a ping (data packet) to a server and receive a response.